 It is quite possible to contract diseases that are easily transferred to your unborn child in utero.
-Outbreaks like the recent measles scare make it increasingly important for pregnant moms to be to make sure they get the appropriate vaccines during pregnancy.
+Outbreaks like modern measles scares and coronavirus outbreaks make it increasingly important for pregnant moms to be to make sure they get the appropriate vaccines during pregnancy.

-All vaccines certified by the Food and Drug Administration are safe for human intake.
+All vaccine recommendations and made by the Center for Disease Control (CDC) are determined based on the vaccine composition, for example live vaccines should not be given to pregnancy; safety concerns for mother and baby; and risk factors for infection.
 However, they should be administered under a doctor’s prescription to ensure that they are taken at the right time and for the right reasons.
 Also, it is important to keep in mind that some vaccines, such as the influenza vaccine, contain eggs that may pose allergic risks to some women.

 Vaccines During Pregnancy

-The following vaccines are passed as safe for expectant women who may be at risk of contracting infections.
+The following vaccines are those deemed as safe for expectant women who may be at risk of contracting infections.

-While healthy adults can carry the flu virus without showing any symptoms, expectant women will show a number of signs as the immune system tries to fight off the infection.
+While healthy adults can carry the flu virus without showing any symptoms, expectant women tend to show a number of signs as the immune system tries to fight off the infection.
 Symptoms may include the following:

 - Respiratory complications